williamDunn/Notes/REST APIs/README.md

 --------------------------
 ## RESTful System

-**What is REST?** (Representational state transfer)
+**What is REST(Representational state transfer)?**
--   REST is just a particular description of how an interface should work: all of the requests and operations that a program should be able to make when it’s using your site, how they ideally should work.
+-   REST is just a particular description of how an interface should work: all of the requests and operations that a program should be able to make when it’s using your site, how they ideally should work

+**How do programs utilize REST APIs?**
+-   REST APIs commonly communicate with either JSON or XML, mostly JSON nowadays

 **6 guiding constraints that restrict the way the server can process and respond to client requests**
 •	By doing this, the system gains desirable non-functional properties (performance, scalability, simplicity, modifiability, portability, reliability, & visibility)